loctran04/practice-nextjs/README.md

 ## Getting Started

+First create a env file from the example file `.env.example` Update your DATABASE_URL base on your DB

+Run `npx prisma migrate dev`

+Run `npx prisma db seed`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev